Slovo Building: Executed Renaissance

 Through the tapping of telephones and other methods, the occupants of the Slovo Building were kept under close surveillance and in constant danger of being reported by their neighbors and arrested.
 Actress Halyna Mnevska was the first to be arrested on 20 January 1931 because she did not want to denounce her husband, Klym Polishchuk; in 1937 he was shot at Sandarmokh in Karelia.
 Mnevska was arrested and sentenced to five years imprisonment; she would never be allowed to return to Ukraine.
 The second to be arrested was Pavlo Khrystiuk on 2 March 1931, and on 16 March 1932, a third resident of the Slovo Building Ivan Bahrianyi was arrested because of his counter-revolutionary movement.
 Their fate paralleled that of the residents of the House on the Embankment in Moscow.

 As the years passed, more and more arrests were made.
 The largest number was in 1933.
 Ukrainian writer, Mykhailo Yalovy was arrested on 12 May 1933, accused of espionage and planning to assassinate the first secretary of the Kharkiv Party Committee Pavel Postyshev; he would be later to be executed at Sandarmokh on 11 March 1937.
 The day after Yalovy's arrest, Mykola Khvylovy, Mykola Kulish, and Oles Dosvitniy met to discuss what was going on.
 During their conversation, Khvylovy returned to his room.
 There he shot himself on 13 May 1933, revealing the despair the occupants of the Slovo Building now felt.
 Not only did they live under constant threat of arrest or death, the country was also living through the man-made famine of the Holodomor.
 The writer Serhiy Pylypenko was executed without trial on 23 February 1934.
 Others were arrested and sent to the Solovki prison camp in the White Sea: Les Kurbas, Ostap Vyshnya, Mykola Kulish, and Hryhorii Epik.
 Subsequently, they were all executed at Sandarmokh, except for Vyshnya (Cherry) who survived because he was ill.
 Forty of the 66 apartments in the Slovo Building were affected.
-A total of 33 were executed; five were sentenced to long terms of imprisonment in the Gulag; one committed suicide and another died in unclear circumstances.
+A total of 33 tenants were executed; five were sentenced to long terms of imprisonment in the Gulag; one committed suicide and another died in unclear circumstances.
 Many were accused and convicted of being "spies" and "terrorists" and of "conspiring" against the Soviet regime.

 In 1934, the capital moved from Kharkiv to Kyiv, partly due to the famine or Holodomor and to the arrests, imprisonment and executions.
 The surviving writers moved to the RoLit (Russian Literature) Apartment Block in the new capital of Soviet Ukraine.
 When the Germans started to bomb Kyiv in 1941 during the "Great Patriotic War" people commented, "One bomb on RoLit would be enough, and Ukrainian literature will cease to exist."